AutoMapper/AutoMapper.Data/README.md

 ##### Using `Profile`:
 There are several ways to configure mapping with an instance of `Profile`:
 1. Call `AddMemberConfiguration().AddMember<DataRecordMemberConfiguration>()` on the instance.
-2. Subclass `DataReaderProfileBase`.
-3. Call the `IMapperConfigurationExpression.AddDataReaderProfile` extension method.
+2. Call the `IMapperConfigurationExpression.AddDataReaderProfile` extension method.
-4. Create an instance of Profile, call the `Profile.AddDataRecordMember` extension method on it, and add it to the configuration.
+3. Create an instance of Profile, call the `Profile.AddDataRecordMember` extension method on it, and add it to the configuration.